eleoperret/MastingCollab/README.md

 - Trapsizes by year (files called TrapSize_2009.csv, TrapSize_2010.csv, etc).
 - StandTrapInventory files (one per year).
 This includes information on which traps, of the ones collected, are missing because the sample was lost or the seed trap was destroyed.
 - MORAtrapUTM.csv.
 This includes the X,Y locations of traps 1-6 (within the MORA PSP files), for the 15 stands that are PSP stands.
+- Note this folder also contains a file called Checkall.csv - this was created during the cleaning / assembly from the trapsize files and can be ignored.

 4. treedata.
 This includes information on trees in the 3 high elevation stands that are not PSP stands.
 In 2012 we surveyed the trees around the 6 traps at high elevation.
 This provides information on the likely trees providing seeds.
 The data is in an excel file and the protocol is in this folder - which should allow someone to create a .csv file.